kerry-he/qics/docs/source/examples/qrep/renyi.rst

     \hat{\Psi}_\alpha(X, Y) = \text{tr}\!\left[ \left(Y^\frac{1-\alpha}{2\alpha} X
     Y^\frac{1-\alpha}{2\alpha} \right)^\alpha \right].

-see :class:`~qics.cones.TrSandRenyiEntr`.
+see :class:`~qics.cones.SandQuasiEntr`.
 We can check the same identity by minimizing the trace function :math:`\\hat{Psi}_\alpha` instead of directly minimizing the sandwiched Renyi entropy by using nearly the same code.